intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

                                     and 0x489), as KVM does now allow them to be set by userspace (KVM sets them based on guest CPUID, for safety purposes).

+KVM_X86_QUIRK_EPT_IGNORE_GUEST_PAT  By default, on Intel CPUs with TDP (EPT)
+                                    enabled, KVM ignores guest PAT unless the VM has an assigned non-coherent device,
+                                    even if it is entirely safe/correct for KVM to honor guest PAT.
+When this quirk is disabled, and the host CPU fully supports selfsnoop (isn't affected by errata), KVM
+                                    honors guest PAT for all VMs.

+                                    The only _known_ issue with honoring guest PAT is when QEMU's Bochs VGA is exposed to a VM on Cascade Lake and later Intel server CPUs, and the guest kernel is running an outdated driver that maps video RAM as UC.
+                                    Accessing UC memory on the affected Intel CPUs is an order of magnitude slower than previous generations, to the point where
+                                    the access latency prevents the guest from booting.
+This quirk can likely be disabled if the above do not hold true.

+                                    Note, KVM always honors guest PAT on AMD CPUs when TDP (NPT) is enabled.
+KVM never honors guest PAT when TDP is disabled.
 =================================== ============================================

 7.32 KVM_CAP_MAX_VCPU_ID